Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Summarization/2020-08-26-Neural_Summarization_by_Extracting_Sentences_and_Words.md

 ---

-This is a brief summary of paper for me to study and organize it, [Neural Summarization by Extracting Sentences and Words.
-Cheng and Lapata.
-ACL 2016](https://www.aclweb.org/anthology/P16-1046/) I read and studied.
+This is a brief summary of paper for me to study and organize it, [Neural Summarization by Extracting Sentences and Words (Cheng and Lapata., ACL 2016)](https://www.aclweb.org/anthology/P16-1046/) I read and studied.
 {% include MathJax.html %}

 This paper proposed an extractive summarization method based on neuaral networks.